inasafe/inasafe-doc/docs/source/training/beginner/osm/106-editing-osm-with-josm.rst

 GPS and Field Papers, which allow us to collect actual locations of places.
 These locations are represented by coordinates.

-Drawing a real map, that is, a map where all the points, lines, and shapes are in their proper location, is no different than drawing the maps we drew previously.
+Drawing a real map, that is, a map where all the points, lines and shapes are in their proper location, is no different than drawing the maps we drew previously.
 But now, we will utilise our GPS points and tracks, and our Field Papers, to draw similar maps at their correct locations on the